bobhyun/TS-API/en/TS-API.en.md

 # Only requests devices capabilities connected to channels 1, 2 and 3
 /api/channel/info?caps&ch=1,2,3

+# Request renewal of camera information of all channels to latest information
+/api/channel/info?caps&reload
 ```

 For the request, the server returns JSON data in the following format with an HTTP response code of 200: